View Paul Rotondaro's Obituary on MercedSunStar.com and share memories

 Working for the fire department, Paul involved himself in many things.
 Paul actively was a part of the Type 1 Hazardous Materials team in Merced several years.
 He was on Cal Fire Incident Management Team 3 in the Finance Section.
 He was a member of the Merced County Type 2 Rescue team.
 He oversaw radio tech issues for all of Merced County Fire Department and he had worked as part of the Aircraft Fire Rescue team at Castle Airport.

-A viewing for Captain Paul will be held at Ivers and Alcorn Funeral home on Wednesday, October 9th from 6:00- 9:00 PM.
+A viewing for Captain Paul will be held at Stratford Evans Merced Funeral Home on Wednesday, October 9th from 6:00- 9:00 PM.

 The Mass for Paul will be held on Thursday, October 10 at 10:00 am. at St. Patrick's Church, 671 E Yosemite Ave.
 Merced.
 Reception to follow.